 Research assistant: N.a.

-Often data imported from (database) programs like Castor, NetQuestionnaires or Blaise already contain missing value definitions and also variable and value labels.
+Often, data imported from (database) programs like Castor, Survalyzer or Blaise already contain missing value definitions and variable and value labels.
 This can be set relatively simply in the design of the input screen.

 Problems can arise when transforming from databases where label information is not available after exporting data to SPSS, for example MS-Access and SQL server databases.
 SPSS commands such as VARIABLE LABELS, VALUE LABELS and MISSING VALUES can be used to address this issue.

 Also see here for more information and examples: https://libguides.vu.nl/rdm/data-documentation